-• Each team will decide on a period of up to 5 consecutive days between March 14 and April 7 to work on the contest problem.
-For example, the contest for your team could be from 9:00 a.m. on Monday, March 20 until 3:00 p.m. on Friday, March 24.
-Or your team could start work on at midday on Thursday March 30 , and continue until midday on Tuesday 4 April.
+Each team will decide on a period of up to 5 consecutive days during the contest period to work on the contest problem.
+For example, the contest for your team could be from 9.00 am on a Monday after the beginning of the contest period, until 3:00 pm on the following Friday.
+Or your team could start work at midday on a Thursday within the contest window and continue until midday on the following Tuesday.
 Your team’s contest ends upon completion of the chosen 5 day period.

-• You must obtain and use your control number and password to participate in the 3rd annual IM2C.
-Teams must log on to the IM2C Australia web site at the beginning of their 5 day contest period (not before 7:01 a.m.
-Australian Daylight Saving Time on Tuesday, March 14 2017) to receive the contest problem.
+You must obtain and use your control number and password to participate in the IM2C.
+Team advisors must log on to the IM2C Australia web site at the beginning of their 5 day contest period to receive the contest problem.

-• Team advisors must ensure that no alterations of any kind are made after the end of your 5 day period (which can be no later than 3:00 p.m.
-AEST Friday, April 7 2017).
-Papers must be collected from students at or before this time and submitted via the International Mathematical Modeling Challenge Australia website (http://www.immchallenge.org.au)
+Team advisors must ensure that no alterations of any kind are made after the end of the team's 5 day period.
+Team reports must be collected from students at or before this time and submitted shortly after via the International Mathematical Modeling Challenge Australia website (http://www.immchallenge.org.au).

 International Mathematical Modeling Challenge